 Option Description Name Enter a name for this venue profile.
 This name identifies the venue profile when assigning an HS2.0 service to a HS2.0 venue.
 Description (Optional) Enter a description for the venue profile.
-Venue Options Venue Names Create a new venue name.
-Select the language and enter the venue name in that language.
+Venue Names Click Create to create a new venue name.
+Select the type of language from the Venue Names drop-down.
+Type the name of the venue in the Names field.
+Type the URL link in the URL field.
+NOTE The maximum URL length is 254.
+One venue name can map to up to four venue URLs.
 Venue Category Select venue category and venue type as defined in IEEE802.11u, Table 7.25m/n.
 WAN Metrics Provides information about the WAN link connecting an IEEE 802.11 access network and the Internet; includes link status and backhaul uplink/downlink speed estimates